Abandoned Town, Capricorn

 Atienna was perceptive but she was not confrontational.
 That aside, Cadence was hiding something.
 That much was apparent given her profession.
 What she was hiding was just out of his grasp.
 The answer was ghosting the very edges of his knowledge.
 Perhaps, it was intentional.

-Either way, he was not happy when she started following him.
+Either way, he was not happy when she started following him during their synchronization.
 After all, she could easily siphon off information regarding the Capricornian-Aquarian conflict from him and feed it to whomever she decided.
 It was in her line of business, though she claimed innocence.

 Regardless, he still had his duty and rounds to perform.
 Keeping his mind clear, he’d entered the cabin housing the prisoners when—